-Steevenson has expressed his desire to have “LOTS more children in this house” pretty much since day one and almost every day ever since. 🙂 He is a “people person” and a true extrovert: someone who gets their energy by being *with* other people…especially children.
+Steevenson has expressed his desire to have “LOTS more kids in this house” pretty much since day one and almost every day ever since. 🙂 He’s a people-person and a true extrovert.
+Someone who gets their energy by being *with* other people…especially children.
 Unlike Kevin and I (who are introverts and need lots of alone time to re-charge after interacting with others), too much time without interaction leads to a “low battery” for Steevenson.
 I caught him in a smile-less trance daydreaming in the backseat of our truck on the way to town yesterday and when asked what he was thinking about he quietly answered, “Haiti“.
 He has never answered that question that way before.
 He usually just says, “I’m not thinking about anything” or “I don’t know” so you can imagine our surprise when that answer quietly popped out.
 I asked him, “what are you thinking about Haiti?” and still staring out the window he whispered, “I really want a brother and a sister“.

 It was a very powerful moment, that felt very different from the other times he talked about siblings.
 As a matter of fact, it was so moving, Kevin immediately pulled over so we could all hold hands as we talked through some things with our (suddenly beaming!) little boy.
-By unexpectedly pulling over so that we could both turn around and look at and touch him, I think he probably felt cherished in a way that made him feel a little warm and fuzzy in that moment, and to see that smile spread across his face right then was so sweet because it made us feel so cherished by him too!
+By unexpectedly pulling over so that we could both turn around and look at and touch him, I think he probably felt seen & heard in a way that made him feel a little warm and fuzzy, and to see that smile spread across his face right then was so sweet because it made us feel so cherished by him too!

 One other thing I read said this: